104: No Such Thing As A Herd Of Koalas

 They couldn't call up any of their under-20 team because they were all doing exams at the time.

-And so they had to just draft in all these really, really young or inexperienced players, including three 15-year-olds.
+And so they had to just draft draft in all these really, really young or inexperienced players, including three 15-year-olds.

 There's always a little caveat for any international glory for Australian sport.
+It's so annoying.

-Do you remember the Olympics?
+Do you remember at the Olympics?
+It was that speed racer guy on

+he was a speed skater, right?
 Yeah, speed skater, and he was coming last in the heats,

 Someone tripped in front, took out everyone.